EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 One way to signal that the Server is to extract and process EDHOC message 3 before the OSCORE message is processed is to define a new CoAP Option, called the EDHOC Option.

-This Option being present (either in a request or response) means the payload contains EDHOC data in the payload, that must be extracted and processed before the rest of the message can be executed.
+This Option being present (either in a request or response) means the message contains EDHOC data in the payload, that must be extracted and processed before the rest of the message can be executed.
 The EDHOC message is to be extracted from the CoAP payload as the CBOR wrapped first element of a CBOR sequence.

 The Option is critical, Safe-to-Forward, and part of the Cache-Key.